deepinv/deepinv/paper/paper.md

 - NBU [@meng2021pansharpening]: Multispectral satellite images

 # Evaluation
-Reconstruction methods can be evaluated on datasets using the method `Trainer.test` using metrics defined in our framework.
+Reconstruction methods can be evaluated on datasets with the method `Trainer.test` using metrics defined in our framework.
 These are written in `deepinv` as `m = metric(x_hat, x)` in the case of full-reference metrics, or as `m = metric(x_hat)` for no-reference metrics, and provide common functionality such as input normalization and complex magnitude.

-Following the distortion-perception trade-off in image reconstruction problems, the library provides common popular distortion metrics such as PSNR, SSIM [@wang2004image], and LPIPS [@zhang2018unreasonable], as well as no-reference perceptual metrics such as NIQE [@mittal2012making] and QNR [@yeganeh2012objective], which can be used to evaluate the quality of the reconstructions.
+Following the distortion-perception trade-off in image reconstruction problems [@blau2018perception], the library provides common popular distortion metrics such as PSNR, SSIM [@wang2004image], and LPIPS [@zhang2018unreasonable], as well as no-reference perceptual metrics such as NIQE [@mittal2012making] and QNR [@yeganeh2012objective], which can be used to evaluate the quality of the reconstructions.